 Applying for an apprenticeship can be a daunting task.
 Take a look at our checklist for tips on how to create an application that cannot be ignored.

 You can apply for as many apprenticeships as you want, unlike when you apply for universities through UCAS.
-We encourage you to apply to both universities and apprenticeships so you can what offers you get and make a balanced decision about what is best for you.
+We encourage you to apply to both universities and apprenticeships so you can see what offers you get and make a balanced decision about what is best for you.

 As such, it might seem scary, but in reality, there are no commitments when you apply for apprenticeships.
 You’re just letting the employer know you’re interested, and even if the employer decides you are a good candidate, you can back out at any time.

 How you get an apprenticeship is almost precisely the same as how you get a job, except the employer will not expect you to have all the necessary skills already.
-This means that your apprenticeship application shouldn’t concentrate so much on your qualifications, but which behaviours and skills make you the perfect candidate for the role.
+This means that your apprenticeship application shouldn’t concentrate so much on your qualifications, but on which behaviours and skills make you the perfect candidate for the role.

 This is also relevant for fitting into the company.
 Whether you went to a prestigious school or not makes no difference – being someone who will get on with the staff does.